antarctica/packer-vm-templates/README.md

 Note: In future this artefact will produced from the 'OVA' artefacts (for VMware) to reduce complexity.
 Currently it is not possible to do this due to incompatible VMware hardware versions.

+Note: Support for vApps is currently very experimental and may contain settings, names or meta-data that are specific to BAS.
+Where possible these will be removed, or changed to more generic values, as testing for vApps continues.

 ### Requirements